mit212/lab5_2024/README.md

 ### 1.2 Microcontroller Pinout

-Refer to the pinout diagram [here](https://esp32s3.com/pros3.html#img1) when choosing pins for sensors, motors, and encoders:
+Refer to the pinout diagram [here](https://esp32s3.com/pros3.html#img1) when choosing pins for sensors, motors, and encoders.

 <p align="center">
   <img src="./.images/mcu_pinouts.jpeg" height="400" />
 </p>

 The pin numbers in code are usually defined either in `include/pinout.h` or through `#define` statements at the beginning of the test code.
-In this lab, you are free to use any pins as long as they are the right type and you update the code to match your chosen pins.
+In this lab, **you are free to use any pins as long as they are the right type and you update the code to match your chosen pins**.

 Feel free to clarify with staff if you are unsure what the labels mean!
 A printout of this diagram has also been provided to you.